olaoluwaoyebola/digistud-bootcamp/README.md

 # digistud-bootcamp
-This is a program wriiten by my tutor and I, where we tried to create an atm performing just some basic functions
+This is an online tutorial where i'm learning the basics of python programming